microsoft/vscode-chrome-debug/README.md

 ## Getting Started
 1. [Install the extension](https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome)
-2. Restart VS Code and open the folder containing the project you want to work on.
+2. Open the folder containing the project you want to work on.

 ## Using the debugger